kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 ## Why do shell and script programs start with `#!/usr/bin/env python` ?
+For portability.
+While it is possible to write the fully qualified path to a python or perl interpretter, this approach is not portable because you may have installed python in a different directory than I.
+`
+#!/usr/bin/python
+`
+To overcome this use the `env` utility is used to find and execute the program on the user's path.
+The env utility itself has historically been stored in /usr/bin - so it must be specified with an absolute path.

 ## How do I make 'hidden' files i.e. not listed by "ls"?
 How do I list them?